 Ant-Man is well aware that it’s small potatoes compared to the rest of the MCU roster for the better and for the worse.

-It’s the palate cleanser for Marvel’s epic Avengers doomsday movies.
-When the first movie was released in 2015, its a respite from Age of Ultron.
+It continues to be the palate cleanser for Marvel’s doomsday movies.
+When the first movie was released in 2015, it was a respite from Age of Ultron.
 Three years later it’s now a breather from Infinity War.
 In Ant-Man and The Wasp, jokes continue to write themselves.

 There’s plenty of distraction as the script plays with size-shifting visual gags and brings back favorite side characters.
 This is a movie where ants can be the size of a full-grown man, vehicles can be stored like matchbox cars, and Pez dispensers can turn into a weapon.
 And yes, Luis still makes unnecessarily long-winded stories.